HOPING WE'LL STILL HAVE ELECTIONS!

 The 2026 Senate map is tighter than a drum; each race carries outsized influence.
 From Roy Cooper’s entry in North Carolina to looming GOP primary drama in Texas, both parties are testing their ground in key states.
 Fulton County insiders say the 120th Congress could be decided before most Americans have heard of their candidates.

 Democrats currently hold 23 governorships while Republicans control 27, but look under the surface and these races are another strategic front.
-Governors in key states like Michigan, Wisconsin, and Pennsylvania are not just potential swing picks, they’re the architects of future district lines and can shape turnout laws before the midterms start.
+Governors in key states like Arizona, Wisconsin, and Pennsylvania are not just potential swing picks, they’re the architects of future district lines and can shape turnout laws before the midterms start.

 No front-runner has stepped into the ring yet, but the map's already in motion.
 Gavin Newsom, Pete Buttigieg, Kamala Harris, and Alexandria Ocasio-Cortez are quietly doing the retail politics tour, laying infrastructure in Iowa, New Hampshire, and South Carolina before anyone’s even entered the race.